6mc/Laravel-Vue-Application/readme.md

 |updated_at||updated_at|

 ### Database Notes
-- in orders table, product and user field are storing ids' of them.
+- in orders table, product and user field are storing IDs' of them.
 Not the names
 - price is constant that stores the price of product when the order created  and total_price field are being calculated in controller.
 It could be also auto calculated in Model or in Database.

  ## Add